Page last updated: March 2026

 The physical and emotional health of a person with cancer will vary during and after treatment.
 It can sometimes be hard to let your family know how you’re feeling, and they might find it hard to ask.

 An emotions thermometer may help.
-This simple tool allows you to show how you're feeling every day.
-You can make one yourself and ask the kids to help.
-Choose which feelings to include and add a pointer that moves to the different feelings.
+This simple tool allows you to show how you’re feeling every day.
+You can make one yourself and ask the kids to help, or there are many versions available online.

 Put the emotions thermometer up where everyone can see it, such as on the fridge or noticeboard.